kubernetes-sigs/cluster-api/docs/book/src/tasks/healthcheck.md

 <h1> Important </h1>

-Please note that MachineHealthChecks currently **only** support Machines that are owned by a MachineSet.
+Please note that MachineHealthChecks currently **only** support Machines that are owned by a MachineSet or a KubeadmControlPlane.
 Please review the [Limitations and Caveats of a MachineHealthCheck](#limitations-and-caveats-of-a-machinehealthcheck) at the bottom of this page for full details of MachineHealthCheck limitations.